 salt, to taste

-Boil the pork until you see large areas of white foam.
+- Boil the pork until you see large areas of white foam.
 This means that the meat is fully cooked.
 Drain and rinse the pork with cold water.
-Cut in 1-inch cubes.
+Cut into 1-inch cubes.
 Set aside.

 - Prep Time: 30 minutes

 - Category: Main Dishes: Pork